How To Change A Flat Tire

 - If a tire has suffered from lacerations or other significant damage, you should replace a tire immediately rather than attempting to fix a flat tire.

-How To Find the Hole In Your Tire
+How to Find the Hole in a Tire

 Are you noticing a continuous loss in tire air pressure?
 Before you can attempt to fix a flat tire, you'll need to find the source of the leak.

-- First, check to see if you find a screw, nail or other kinds of debris sticking out of the tire.
+- Examine the Tire for the Source of the Leak.
+First, check to see if you find a screw, nail or other kinds of debris sticking out of the tire.
 If not, finding the source of the leak can be a little bit difficult - but we have a trick that will help make this easy.

-- You'll need to fill a squirt bottle with a vegetable base soap and water solution or tire manufacturer approved leak detector liquid.
+- Use Leak Detection Liquid.
+Fill a squirt bottle with a vegetable base soap and water solution or tire manufacturer approved leak detector liquid.

-- Inflate the tire and then spray the entire tire with your bottle full of cleaner.
+- Inflate and Spray the Tire.
+Inflate the tire and then spray the entire tire with your bottle full of cleaner.

-- As the cleaner runs down the tread of the tire you should notice a small volcano-like eruption of bubbles right where your puncture lies.
+- Identify the Puncture.
+As the cleaner runs down the tread of the tire you should notice a small volcano-like eruption of bubbles right where your puncture lies.

 Now that you've found the hole in your tire, we recommend having a qualified tire professional inspect the tire and make a proper plug and patch repair if allowable by industry standards.
 The experts at a Tire & Service Network location near you will be able to assist you with this.